brimdata/super/book/src/command/db.md

 The `vacate` command truncates a pool's commit history by removing old commits.

-If `-use` is specified, all commits timestamped older than that of the given commitish will be deleted.
+If `-use` is specified, all commits timestamped older than that of the given committish will be deleted.
 If the optional `timestamp` argument is supplied, all commits older than that timestamp will be deleted.
 If neither `-use` nor `timestamp` is given, only the most recent commit in the history will be kept and all others deleted.